Tulane basketball player charged with murder in Georgia

 On the day of the shooting, Teshaun Hightower posted a tweet that said “God protect my people.”

-Tulane “immediately dismissed” Hightower from the basketball program after learning about his arrest, athletic director Troy Dannen said in a statement reported by news outlets.
+Tulane “immediately dismissed” Hightower from the basketball program after learning about his arrest, athletic director Troy Dannen said in a statement.

 Hightower, 22, said he was entering the NBA draft pool on April 18, just 10 days after Long’s death.
 In his announcement on Twitter, the junior guard noted he planned to maintain the option of returning to school with a year of eligibility left.